 These simple, subtle changes make for a value prop that makes a big impact on the viewer—and the brand’s bottom line.

 Finding the right value prop is a process that takes patience and collaboration, so don’t get discouraged if you’re struggling a bit.
-(You can also try these tips for a better brainstorm or these exercises if you’re also struggling to find your brand voice.)
+(You can also try these tips for a better brainstorm.)
 We also suggest A/B testing to see what resonates most with people.